H3RSKO/simple_react_bootstrap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A simplified Create React App that comes preinstalled with bootstrap.
+A simplified and trimmed down Create React App that comes preinstalled with bootstrap.

-Run `yarn` after downloading.
+After downloading Repo, run `mv simple_react_bootstrap new_name` with your project name for `new_name`.

+`cd` into the project directory and run `yarn` to install dependencies.

 To run app, run ` yarn start`